orchetect/MIDIKit/Sources/SwiftMIDI/SwiftMIDI.docc/SwiftMIDI.md

 ## Examples

-See the [example projects](https://github.com/orchetect/swift-midi-examples) for demonstration of best practises in using SwiftMIDI.
+See the Examples folder within each extension repository for a demonstration of best practises in using SwiftMIDI.

 ## Troubleshooting